polterguy/micro/README.md

 results in a _tiny_ bandwidth consumption.

 In addition to a general sane default styling of your HTML elements, most form HTML elements also have some styling for you, that will create a sane starting ground for your web apps.
-Below is another screenshot showing you what you may expect.
+Below is another screenshot showing you what you may expect, unless you explicitly include one of the 5 skins that comes out of the box - Or create your own skin, which is ridiculously easy for the record.

 ![alt screenshot](screenshots/screenshot-2.png)

 The above shows how your form elements will end up looking like, if they're embedded inside of a _"strip"_.
 All form elements can also obviously be instantiated as stand-alone elements.

-The color profile of Miro is easily overridden by changing a couple of CSS variables, allowing you to change the colors of all elements, by changing only a handful of variables.
+The color profile of Micro is easily overridden by changing a couple of CSS variables, allowing you to change the colors of all elements, by changing only a handful of variables.

 ## Grid system